Home Chicago Car Accident Lawyer Car Accident Settlements in Illinois

-Our team of Chicago injury attorneys is here to help you get the most from an auto accident settlement.
+Our Chicago personal injury lawyers is here to help you get the most from an auto accident settlement.
 Send us your information through our online form or call (312) 236-2900.
 We offer free consultations and work on a contingency fee basis.

-When you believe another driver is at fault for the auto accident, you have to file a claim with that driver’s insurance policy.
+When you believe another driver is at fault for the auto accident, you must file a claim with that driver’s insurance policy to secure a settlement.
 This is called a third-party insurance claim.
 You can usually do this online or over the phone.
 Never hesitate to ask a lawyer for help in filing a formal insurance claim.

 Once you file an insurance claim, the insurer is required to open up an investigation.
 They also have to conclude their investigation in a reasonable amount of time.
 They can’t ignore or needlessly delay your claim.
-During the insurer’s investigation, they’ll want to ask you some questions.
+They’ll want to ask you some questions during the insurer’s investigation.

 You should have a lawyer on your side before you give a statement or answer questions.
-Your lawyer will help you prepare for talking with an insurer.
+Your lawyer will help you prepare to talk with an insurer.
 Preparation helps you avoid saying something the insurer can use against you.
-Your attorney also will protect you from an insurer trying to over-reach and get more information than they should have.
+Your attorney will also protect you from an insurer trying to overreach and get more information than they should have.

 For example, an insurer will ask you to sign a medical records authorization.
 This gives them access to your entire medical record, and it’s unnecessary.
 Your lawyer will make sure the insurance company gets the medical records they need and no more.